jlopez/ane-testflight/README.md

 Otherwise, linker errors will ensue.
 Alternatively, you can build your .ipa using the air-mk makefiles which will do this automatically.

+Also be sure to include the `-extdir` option when invoking adt, pointing at a directory where the testflight.ane resdies.

 Look ma, no hands
 -----------------